Akbar: Akbarnāma, the Book of Akbar

 The (اکبر نامہ), which literally means Book of Akbar, is an official biographical account of Akbar written in Persian.
 It includes vivid and detailed descriptions of his life and times.
 The work was commissioned by Akbar, and written by Abul Fazl, one of the Nine Jewels (Hindi: Navaratnas) of Akbar's royal court.
 The book reportedly took seven years to complete and the original manuscripts contained a number of paintings supporting the texts.
 The paintings are in the Mughal school of painting, and included works of masters of the imperial workshop, including Basawan, whose use of portraiture in its illustrations was an innovation in Indian art.

 Consorts and concubines

 Akbar's first wife and one of the chief consorts was his cousin, Princess Ruqaiya Sultan Begum, the only daughter of his paternal uncle, Prince Hindal Mirza, and his wife Sultanam Begum.
-In 1551, Hindal Mirza died fighting in a battle against Kamran Mirza's forces.
-Upon hearing the news of his brother's death, Humayun was overwhelmed with grief.
-Hindal's daughter Ruqaiya married Akbar about the time of his first appointment, at age nine, as governor of Ghazni Province.
-Akbar was also given the command of his uncle's army.
-Akbar's marriage with Ruqaiya was solemnised near Jalandhar, Punjab, when both of them were 14 years old.
+In 1551, Hindal Mirza died fighting against Kamran Mirza's forces, leaving Humayun deeply grieved by the loss of his brother.
+Following Hindal's death, Akbar received his uncle's retainers, lands, and military command in connection with his appointment as governor of Ghazni, while Hindal's daughter Ruqaiya Sultan Begum was betrothed to him.
+Their marriage was solemnised several years later near Jalandhar, Punjab, when both were about fourteen years old.
 She was a senior-ranking wife of Akbar.
 She died childless in January 1626 and was buried next to her father's grave.